-Since the transmission control protocol (TCP) was first presented in RFC 793 in 1981 [41], more than 100 TCP related RFCs have been released to improve the protocol [13].
-Consequently, it becomes difficult for off-path attackers to hijack TCP connections, mainly due to the challenge of inferring the 32-bit random sequence numbers and acknowledgment numbers of a targeted TCP connection [25, 32, 41, 49].
-When launching a brute-force attack, the attacker has to flood more than 300 million spoofed packets at a time to the target systems that support both RFC 793 [41] and RFC 5961 [44].
-Hence, off-path TCP attacks mainly rely on discovering side channel vulnerabilities to facilitate the inference of the sequence and acknowledgment numbers [9-12, 23].
-Fortunately, most of the uncovered vulnerabilities have been fixed or constrained by the security community [9, 10, 23].
+S INCE the transmission control protocol (TCP) was first presented in RFC 793 in 1981 [1], more than 100 TCP related RFCs have been released to improve the protocol [2].
+Consequently, it becomes difficult for off-path attackers to hijack TCP connections, mainly due to the challenge of inferring the 32-bit random sequence numbers and acknowledgment numbers of a targeted TCP connection [1], [3]-[5].
+When launching a brute-force attack, the attacker has to flood more than 300 million spoofed packets at a time to the target systems that support both RFC 793 [1] and RFC 5961 [6].
+Hence, off-path TCP attacks mainly rely on discovering side channel vulnerabilities to facilitate the inference of the sequence and acknowledgment numbers [7]-[11].
+Fortunately, most of the uncovered vulnerabilities have been fixed or constrained by the security community [7]-[9].

 In this paper, we uncover a new off-path TCP hijacking attack that exploits the mixed IPID assignment method in the latest Linux kernels (i.e., version 4.18 and beyond) to either terminate victim TCP connections or inject malicious data into victim TCP connections.
-First, our attack tricks the victim Linux machine into adopting the hash-based IPID assignment policy, instead of the by default more secure per-socket-based IPID assignment policy, on socket protocols such as TCP and UDP.
+First, our attack tricks the victim Linux machine into adopting the hash-based IPID assignment policy, instead of the by default more secure per-socket-based IPID assignment policy.
 Once the IPID assignment policy for socket protocols (TCP in our attack) is downgraded, it builds a side channel based on the IPID hash collisions of the globally shared 2048 hash counters, i.e., identifying a shared IPID counter on the victim by leveraging hash collisions.
 Second, by observing the shared IPID counter, an off-path attacker can detect the presence of TCP connections on the victim.
 Third, the attacker infers sequence and acknowledgment numbers of the victim connection to completely hijack the connection.
-This new attack does not need any assistance of puppets, i.e., unprivileged applications or sandboxed scripts controlled by attackers on victim hosts [23, 42, 43].
+This new attack does not need any assistance of puppets, i.e., unprivileged applications or sandboxed scripts controlled by attackers on victim hosts [7], [12], [13].

-The Identification field of IP protocol (IPID) is used to indicate the uniqueness of a packet [40, 50].
-After abandoning two previous vulnerable IPID assignment methods (i.e., global IPID assignment and per-destination IPID assignment) [14, 16, 17, 23, 29], Linux currently assigns IPID to packets based on a mixed method [3, 7, 53].
-If a packet is generated from socket protocols such as TCP and UDP, Linux uses the per-socket-based IPID assignment policy that assigns IPID to the packet based on the counter recorded in the protocol socket.
+The Identification field of IP protocol (IPID) is used to indicate the uniqueness of a packet [14], [15].
+After abandoning two previous vulnerable IPID assignment methods (i.e., global IPID assignment and per-destination IPID assignment) [7], [16]-[19], Linux currently assigns IPID to packets based on a mixed method [20]-[22].
+If a packet is generated from socket protocols such as TCP, Linux uses the per-socket-based IPID assignment policy that assigns IPID to the packet based on the counter recorded in the protocol socket.
 Otherwise, Linux adopts the hash-based IPID assignment policy that assigns IPID based on one of the 2048 globally shared hash counters.
-Since the counter recorded in the protocol socket cannot be observed by off-path attackers, the per-socket-based IPID assignment is more secure against off-path attacks.
-Linux uses the DF (Don't Fragment) flag in the packet header [40] to choose between the two policies, since only socket protocols can set this flag to TRUE to perform the path MTU discovery (PMTUD) mechanism [34, 35].
-In other words, if the DF flag is set to TRUE, it uses the per-socket-based policy; otherwise, it chooses the hash-based policy.
-However, our study shows that the mixed IPID assignment in Linux implementations has vulnerabilities that can be exploited to launch a new off-path TCP hijacking attack.
+In practice, Linux uses the DF (Don't Fragment)